epfl-si/jahia2wp/README.md

 In this section, we assumed you have been throught all [installation steps](#install), and you now have a bash running in your management container:

     # locally
-    www-data@xxx:~/test/jahia2wp/local$
+    www-data@xxx:/srv/your-env$

     # C2C infra
-    www-data@mgmt-x-xxx:/srv/your-env/jahia2wp/local$
+    www-data@mgmt-x-xxx:/srv/your-env$

 The usage are independant from where you are.
-The same Makefile is used both locally and in C2C infra.
-Only the values of the variables from the .env file vary.
+The same docker image is used in both case.
+The difference will come from the values of the variables in the .env file.

+Anyway, start with the usefull alias

+    www-data@xxx:...$ vjahia2wp
+    (venv) www-data@xxx:...$

 We will stick to the default values for the examples (which matches the locally setup with no modification)